siavash-sattari/siavash-sattari/README.md

 <img width="1120" alt="Screen Shot 1402-02-09 at 12 22 25" src="https://user-images.githubusercontent.com/88406720/235294174-a27c6846-4522-4f35-aaab-0d4ae5032aa7.png">

-> I'm a highly motivated and efficient Front-end Developer with solid 3 years of experience.
-I have expertise in writing scalable code , which helps companies create and maintain a better code base.
+> I'm a highly motivated front-end developer with 2 years of experience.
+I have a strong background in React, Next.js and Javascript, and I have experience developing complex web applications using these technologies.
 I'm always willing to learn new things and I'm seeking a challenging opportunity to build projects where my experience, skills and extensive training can be fully utilized.
 I aim to create engaging art that invites viewers to step forward and appreciate a conscious interactive experience.

 > Also, sharing knowledge has always been one of the most exciting things for me, and I sometimes produce content on <a href="https://virgool.io/@siavash_sattari" target="_blank">**virgool.io**.</a>